Tiger Global in talks to make Apna India’s fastest unicorn – TechCrunch

 Indian cities are home to hundreds of millions of low-skilled workers who hail from villages in search of work.
 Many of them have lost their jobs amid the coronavirus pandemic that has slowed several economic activities in the world’s second-largest internet market.

 Apna, whose name is inspired from a 2019 Bollywood song, is building a scalable networking infrastructure so that these workers can connect to the right employers and secure jobs.
-On its eponymous Android app, users also upskill themselves, review their interview skills, and become eligible for more jobs.
+On its eponymous Android app, users also upskill themselves, review their interview skills and become eligible for more jobs.

 As of June this year, Apna had amassed over 10 million users and was facilitating more than 15 million job interviews each month.
 All jobs listed on the Apna platform are verified by the startup and free of cost for the candidates.